aelshehawy/academic-kickstart_ash/content/authors/admin/_index.md

 - Visitors

 ---

-I am a doctoral candidate at the Department of Politics and International Relations at the University of Oxford.
+<p style='text-align: justify;'> I am a doctoral candidate at the Department of Politics and International Relations at the University of Oxford.
 I was recently a visiting PhD student at Yale.
 Before Oxford, I studied at Mannheim focusing on Advanced Quantitative Methods in Political Science.
 I was a pre-doc/visiting scholar at th University of Houston before starting my PhD.

 My research focuses on the _Political Economy of Development_ and _Foreign Influence on Domestic Political Economy_.
 I focus on evaluating effects of foreign influence on domestic politics, local governance, and public service provision, with a regional focus on the Middle East.